mobify/mobifyjs/docs/understanding-templates.md

         })
     },
     'OUTPUTHTML': function(context) {
-        var templateName = context.data('mobileSite.templateName')
+        var templateName = context.data(mobileSite.templateName)
         if (templateName) {
             return context.tmpl(templateName);
         }
     }

-A common pattern is to create an object in the konf that selects data from the source DOM, then call `context.tmpl(templateName)` and assign the result to the `OUTPUTHTML` key.

-In this example, if the `home` object was matched, then the value `home` will be assigned to the key `mobileSite.templateName`.
-Mobify.js compiles files matching _/src/tmpl/<filename>.tmpl_ and makes them available to the `context.tmpl` function under their filename.
+In this example, if the `home` object is matched, then the value `home` will be assigned to the key `mobileSite.templateName`.

+Mobify.js compiles all files ending in _.tmpl_ in the _/src/tmpl/_ directory and makes them available to the `context.tmpl()` function as the protion fo their filename before _.tmpl_.

 This example would render the template _home_, which is compiled from _src/tmpl/home.tmpl_.
-This is explained in more detail in the [konf reference] https://support.mobify.com/customer/portal/articles/511630-konf-reference
+This is explained in more detail in the [konf reference](https://support.mobify.com/customer/portal/articles/511630-konf-reference)

-Templates are text files that construct a HTML document.
-The _home_ template could look like this:
+Templates are text files that construct an HTML document.
+Our _home_ template looks like this:

     <!DOCTYPE html>
     <html>